venicegeo/pz-docs/documents/devguide/10-pz-ingest.md

 ## Workflow Events

-In support of the [Workflow](https://github.com/venicegeo/pz-workflow) service, the Ingest component is capable of firing events, consumed by the Workflow, in order to let other Piazza components become aware of when new Data has been Ingested into Piazza.
+In support of the <a target="_blank" href="https://github.com/venicegeo/pz-workflow">Workflow</a> service, the Ingest component is capable of firing events, consumed by the Workflow, in order to let other Piazza components become aware of when new Data has been Ingested into Piazza.

 ### Event Type